palmerr23/SwissArmyKnife/README.md

 * <TelnetStream.h>  https://github.com/jandrassy/TelnetStream
 * <Vrekrer_scpi_parser.h>  https://github.com/Vrekrer/Vrekrer_scpi_parser

 ### There is a fault on Rev A boards sourced from Silicon Chip, where the pins 20-38 on the ESP32, and the pins to Relay 2 were reversed in production.

+### The control pins for Relays 1 nd 2 were reversed in the original code.

+This has been corrected in the V2 binary in this directory and the code.

-Instructions to correct this error are found in "Swiss Army Knife Rev A PCB Corrections.pdf"
+Instructions to correct these errors are found in "Swiss Army Knife Rev A PCB Corrections.pdf"